christian-vorhemus/autcar/docs/2_Software_Setup.md

 pip install -r autcar/web/requirements.txt
 ```

+If you get the message that pip is not recognized as an internal or external command, make sure to add the pip binary to the PATH variable.
+For Windows, this procedure is described [here](https://projects.raspberrypi.org/en/projects/using-pip-on-windows/5).

 ### 5) Connect to your car and drive!

 1. On your Raspberry Pi, start the sample remote control script rc_sample.py